Defense Criminal Investigative Service: Priorities

-Significant fraud and corruption impacting crucial DoD operations, with particular emphasis upon schemes impacting the health, safety, welfare, or mission‐readiness of U.S. troops.

-Significant procurement and acquisition fraud and other financial crimes which result in multi‐million dollars losses, thus depriving DoD of critically‐needed funds that would otherwise be utilized to finance vital national defense initiatives.

-Defective, substituted, counterfeit, or substandard products introduced into the DoD acquisition system, with particular emphasis upon allegations involving troop safety and/or mission‐readiness.

 Illegal theft, export, diversion, transfer, or proliferation of sensitive DoD technology, systems, weapons, and equipment, with particular emphasis upon allegations involving targeted foreign nations, organized international criminal organizations, or potentially hostile entities apt to utilize said items in furtherance of assaults against U.S. military forces.

+Public corruption and financial crimes impacting crucial DoD operations, with particular emphasis upon schemes impacting the health, safety, welfare, or mission‐readiness of U.S. troops.

+Procurement and acquisition fraud which result in multi‐million dollars losses, thus depriving DoD of critically‐needed funds that would otherwise be utilized to finance vital national defense initiatives.
+This includes the introduction of counterfeit or substandard products into the DoD acquisition system.

-Health care fraud committed by providers that involves (a) quality of care, unnecessary care, or failure to provide care to Tricare‐eligible service members, retirees, dependents, or survivors; or (b) significant direct loss to DoD's Tricare Management Activity.
+Health care fraud committed by providers that involves quality of care, unnecessary care, or failure to provide care to Tricare‐eligible service members, retirees, dependents, or survivors; or significant direct loss to DoD's Tricare Management Activity.

-Computer intrusions and other cyber crimes that result in (a) serious compromises of the Global Information Grid; (b) exfiltration of sensitive DoD data or large volumes of personally identifiable information pertaining to civilian DoD employees or service members; or (c) potential contractual violations on the part of a DoD contractor.
+Computer intrusions and other cyber crimes that result in serious compromises of the Global Information Grid; exfiltration of sensitive DoD data or large volumes of personally identifiable information pertaining to civilian DoD employees or service members; or potential contractual violations on the part of a DoD contractor.

 Organization

 DCIS is led by the Deputy Inspector General for Investigations.

 The Deputy Inspector General for Investigations is cross-designated as the Director of DCIS.

 The Principal Deputy Director of DCIS reports directly to the Director and serves as the organization's second-in-command.

 DCIS Headquarters is organized into two functional branches: